drupalprojects/search_api/README.txt

 can also be indexed manually, so even if this is set to 0, the index can still be used.

-- Index workflow
-  (Configuration > Search API > [Index name] > Workflow)

-This page lets you customize how the created index works, and what metadata will be available, by selecting data alterations and processors (see the glossary for further explanations).
-Data alterations usually only add one or more fields to the entity and their order is mostly irrelevant.
-The order of processors, however, often is important.
-Read the processors' descriptions or consult their documentation for determining how to use them most effectively.

 - Indexed fields
   (Configuration > Search API > [Index name] > Fields)